 - Become Sunsmart – Slap on sunscreen every single day – even in the cooler months – and don’t sunbake or use tanning beds.
 Wear protective clothing in the sun.

 - Moisturize, Moisturize! – Combat dry skin and make sure you’re moisturizing your body and face at least twice a day.
 Choose a cream with glycerin, hyaluronic acid, lactic acid, salicylic acid, or glycolic acid which both deeply moisturize and improve the skin’s appearance by gently exfoliating the skin.

 - Check Your Cleansers – Ensure that both your face and body cleansers are not so harsh that they strip your skin of its natural lipid and protein barrier.

 - Watch Your Diet – Ensure that you’re eating a diet that is low in sugar and high in omega-3 healthy fats which helps to prevent dehydration in cells.

 Specialist Options For Crepey Skin

-Lastly, there are several more complex options you may also consider for crepe skin.
-These can be rather expensive, and offer no guarantee, but some people have found success with them.
+Lastly, there are several more complex options you may also consider crepe skin.
+These can be rather expensive and offer no guarantee, but some people have found success with them.